-Shops accepting credit card payments will have to pay a transaction as well as percentage of the sale amount to the card processing company.
+Shops accepting credit card payments will have to pay a transaction as well as the percentage of the sale amount to the card processing company.
 On top of that, some companies also charge monthly fees for equipment such as credit card processing terminals.

-There are possibilities when a customer will dispute a charge and will seek refund for a faulty device, staff error or other reasons.
+There are possibilities when a customer will dispute a charge and will seek a refund for a faulty device, staff error, or other reasons.
 The card processing company will reverse the payment route and you have to return the money to the customer.
 However, you’ll likely get charged by the credit card company a fee to facilitate the refund process.

 It is vulnerable to fraud

 For a payment system technology that is over 100 years of history, the effort by scammers to make money off credit cards has made strides to overcome the technology that safeguards transactions.
 Identity theft, for example, is a problem that arises when a credit card owner’s identity gets into a thief’s hands, and he gets charged for purchases he did not make.